aminimal/custom-gani-path-formatter/README.md

 # Custom Gani Path Formatter

 Generates .txt files of paths for each .gani inside an unpacked .mtar in various formats to assist with building a custom motions mod for MGSV:TPP.
+To be used in conjuction with [this guide](https://chocmake.github.io/guides/mgsv-adding-player-motions/) or for your own custom motions mod once you know the process.

 ## Installation